rebelwarrior/numenera/setting/ninth-world.md

 {:.subtitle.is-4.no_toc}
 Coinage is called 'shins' everywhere in Steadfast.
 Most of the economy works on barter.
 Typically people in a town (or aldeia) will use a [split stick](https://en.wikipedia.org/wiki/Tally_stick#Split_tally) to keep track of loans or debts and of taxes.
 These can be paid with produce instead of coinage.
 Merchants, guards, mercenaries and aristocrats deal in shins.

 Shins are made of a strange material called iotium: 100 shins can usually be transformed into 1 gram of iotium.
 Shins come in different shapes, some have stamped visages from one of the nine kingdoms, but most don't.
-It's not clear what iotium is, but it's necessary for crafting or repairing numenera.
+It's not clear what iotium is, but it's necessary for crafting or repairing numenéra.
 Iotium is inert in its normal form.
-Iotium can also be found in its non-inert form and then it is called IoTum (IoTi plural) and it's very valuable for crafting Numenera.
+Iotium can also be found in its non-inert form and then it is called IoTum (IoTi plural) and it's very valuable for crafting Numenéra.

 Strangely, there is no fractional currency: it's either a shin or credit.